 Oblique accretion of terranes to the Ecuadorian margin during the Cenozoic, resulted in a diachronous exhumation and cooling history along the Ecuadorian Cordillera system (Spikings et al., 2010).
-South of 1.5°S, where the Paute basin is situated, three distinct stages of elevated periods with a higher cooling rate have been reported during the Paleogene at 73-55 Ma, 50-30 Ma and 25-18 Ma, corresponding to a total cooling from ca. 300°C to ca. 60°C (Spikings et al., 2010).
+South of 1.5°S, where the Paute basin is situated, three distinct stages of elevated cooling have been reported during the Paleogene at 73-55 Ma, 50-30 Ma and 25-18 Ma, corresponding to a total cooling from ca. 300°C to ca. 60°C (Spikings et al., 2010).
 In the Western Cordillera, no elevated cooling is observed during the Paleogene and extensional subsidence of the Cuenca basin allowed synsedimentary deposition of marine, lacustrine and terrestrial facies until the Middle to Late Miocene (Hungerbühler et al., 2002; Steinmann et al., 1999).
 The collision between the Carnegie ridge and Ecuadorian trench at some time between the Middle to Late Miocene (Spikings et al., 2001) resulted in uplift of the Western Cordillera and caused a tectonic inversion of the Cuenca basin (Hungerbühler et al., 2002; Steinmann et al., 1999).
 Based on a compilation of mineral cooling ages available for the Cuenca basin, Steinman et al. (1999) estimated a mean rock uplift rate of ca. 0.7 mm yr-1 and a corresponding surface uplift of ca. 0.3 mm yr-1 from 9 Ma to present.
-Uplift patterns are assumed to be reflected in the river steepness and not explicitly simulated in this paper.